-Pelvic Congestion Syndrome Treatment in Phoenix, Arizona
+Pelvic Congestion Syndrome Treatment in Arizona

 Pelvic congestion syndrome also known as vulvar varicosities or ovarian reflux is a common cause of chronic pain in up to 40% of women.
 10 to 14 percent of gynecologist referrals are due to this syndrome.
 It is caused by dilation of the ovarian and/or pelvic veins in the lower abdomen.
 The typical age range when a woman develops PCS is from age 20-45 years old.